 The Sower Award is New York Theological Seminary’s highest honor.
 Established by the Board of Trustees in 1988, it is presented to individuals who have distinguished themselves in excellence and faithfulness in ministry.
 The image of the Biblical Sower, found in the thirteenth chapter of Matthew, was the Seminary’s official logo under its founder and first President, Dr. Wilbert Webster White.
 The award is a mounted bronze relief modeled after the painting “The Sower” by French artist Jean-François Millet (1814-1875).
 The beautiful bronze casting is prominently displayed at the entrance of the Seminary’s administrative offices.
 As New York Theological Seminary seeks to teach excellence in ministry, it also seeks to honor excellence in the ministry of those who “have gone out to sow.”

 The Maria Kim Award was established by the Board of Trustees in 2007 and is presented occasionally in recognition of outstanding leadership on behalf of women in the world Christian community.
 The award is named in honor of Biblical Seminary graduate Maria Kim, class of 1932, a leader in the March 1, 1919 Independence Movement in Korea and later President of the National Organization of Korean Presbyterian Women.
 The award is given upon the vote of the Board of Trustees.

-The President’s Award is presented annually to a graduating Master of Divinity student who has distinguished herself or himself both academically and professionally in a manner that most embodies the spirit of New York Theological Seminary.
+The President’s Award is presented annually to a graduating member of the Master of Divinity class who has distinguished herself or himself both academically and professionally in a manner that most embodies the spirit of New York Theological Seminary.
 The award recipient is selected by the faculty on the recommendation of the President.